hannesm/platform-blog/Signing-the-opam-repository.md

   [several times a day][opam-repo-pulse].

-The repository would then just have to be reset to before the attack, which git makes as easy as it can get, and the holders of the root keys would sign a new `keys/root`, revoking the compromised snapshot key and introducing a new one.
+The repository would then just have to be reset to before the attack, which git makes as easy as it can get, revoking the compromised snapshot key and introducing a new one.

-In the time before the signing bot can be put back online with the new snapshot key -- _i.e._ the breach has been found and fixed -- a developer could manually sign timestamped `snapshot` files before they expire (_e.g._ once a day) so as not to hold back updates.
+In the time before the signing bot can be put back online with the new snapshot key -- _i.e._ the breach has been found and fixed -- RMs could manually sign timestamped `snapshot` files before they expire (_e.g._ once a day) so as not to hold back updates.

 ### Repository Maintainer keys

-Repository maintainers are powerful, they can modify existing opam files and sign them (as hotfix), introduce new delegations for packages, etc.).
+Repository maintainers are powerful, they can modify existing opam files and sign them (as hot-fix), introduce new delegations for packages, etc.).

 However, by requiring a quorum for sensitive operations, we limit the scope of a single RM key compromise to the validation of new developer keys or delegations